carbonem/carbonem.github.io/index.markdown

   [BRICS](https://brics.dk), Aarhus University supervised by Prof. M. Nielsen.

+* I am the recipient of the ACM SIGPLAN POPL 2018 Most Influential Paper Award, for the 2008 [Multiparty Asynchronous Session Types](https://dl.acm.org/doi/10.1145/1328438.1328472) paper.

 ## Research Interests

 My core research interests are within applications of semantics, type theory, and linear logic to concurrency.
-In particular, I'm an expert in the pi-calculus concurrency model, session types (I'm one of the authors of multiparty session types), and choreographies.
+In particular, I'm an expert in the pi-calculus concurrency model, session types, and choreographies.

 ## Publications